 Does a lemon law cover used motor vehicles?

-A lemon car usually refers to a brand-new car still under warranty but with a significant defect.
+A lemon car usually refers to a brand-new car still under warranty but with a substantial defect.
 However, some states also provide regulations for used cars purchased from dealers.
 For example, you may refer to lemon laws in Massachusetts and New York if your used car is under 15,000 and 18,000 miles, respectively.

 As a rule, lemon laws apply to a used car bought from an authorized dealer and are covered by a warranty period.
 You cannot apply lemon laws if you buy a used car from a private party.
 Generally, the laws are similar for both new and used automobiles.
 The main difference between new and used car lemon laws is that a person buying a brand-new lemon vehicle must appeal to vehicle manufacturers, and a person buying a used lemon car must appeal to dealers to fix the issue.